 Another advantage of journey mapping is that it helps build consensus and alignment among your team because it gets stakeholders involved, uncovers insights that may not come out in everyday conversations, and helps people feel more invested in the project's success.
 Together, you'll gain a better understanding of how your customers perceive your brand today, as well as how to improve it in the future.

-4 Simple Ways to Infuse Empathy into Your Process
+4 Simple Ways to Infuse Empathy Into Your Process

 Building empathy in the beginning is the first step in the right direction.
 Confirming it with checks and balances is even better!
 In their book, Design for Real Life, Eric Meyer and Sara Wachter-Boettcher recommend a few different ways to keep your team focused on real users and avoid major mistakes.

-- The Pre-Mortem: In this approach suggested by Gary Klein in Harvard Business Review, “The leader starts the exercise by informing everyone that the project has failed spectacularly.
-Over the next few minutes those in the room independently write down every reason they can think of for the failure.”
+In this approach suggested by Gary Klein in Harvard Business Review, "The leader starts the exercise by informing everyone that the project has failed spectacularly.
+Over the next few minutes those in the room independently write down every reason they can think of for the failure."
 Imagining what could go wrong will help your team identify and correct issues before they happen.

-- The Question Protocol: Considering a few simple questions and writing copy that explains the answers to users helps ensure every piece of information you request from them is intentional, appropriate, and understandable.
+Considering a few simple questions and writing copy that explains the answers to users helps ensure every piece of information you request from them is intentional, appropriate, and understandable.
 Before you design a form or feature that asks users to input certain data or information, ask your team:

 - What they use the data for